 The Oxtongue Story

-When Hwy 60 was paved and expanded, the building had to be moved and a larger parcel of land was purchased from the Hayden family.
-The store was moved in the fall of 1978 to its present site.
+When Highway #60 was paved and expanded in the fall of 1978, the original AO building was moved to its current site.
 There have been about six more additions to the building over the years.
-In the early days, there was even a snack bar in the store (the exhaust fan is all that remains) serving burgers and fries.
-Most of the staff lived on the property and a full-time cook served meals in the “cook shack.”
-Retail items consisted primarily of t-shirts, fish tackle, some camping supplies and a few paddles.
+In the early years, there was a snack bar serving fries and burgers in the store, but the exhaust fan is all that now remains.
+Most of the seasonal AO staff lived on the property and a full-time cook provided meals in the “cook shack.”
+Retail items consisted primarily of T-shirts, fishing tackle, some camping supplies and a few paddles.

-AO was a trend-setter in Algonquin Park by being the first outfitter to offer lightweight Kevlar canoes.
-Most of the original Kevlar rental canoes were made by Mad River Canoe, then located in Vermont.
-At that time, there were very few, if any, Canadian companies building good-quality lightweight tripping canoes.
-In the 80s, as Swift brothers Rich and Bill became more involved in the business, there were some new dimensions added to the business.
-The retail side of the store began to expand, as Rich and Sue sought out more modern camping equipment and clothing to offer to AO’s customers.
-In response to the popularity of Kevlar canoes, the Swift Canoe Company started up during those years, originally building Sawyer Canoes, a popular US brand, under license.
-In the late 80s and early 90s, it was clear that there was a need for a canoe designed specifically for Algonquin Park canoe tripping.
-The first model designed and built by the Swift Canoe Company, the Kipawa, is still in production and is our most requested rental canoe.
-The original canoe factory was located in the building that now houses the canoe repair shop and Swift sales office at Oxtongue Lake.
-The Swift Canoe & Kayak company now has a large factory in South River and the main office on Hwy 11, near Gravenhurst.
+In many ways, AO was a trendsetter in Algonquin Park, such as by being the first outfitter to offer lightweight Kevlar canoes.
+Most of the original rental Kevlar canoes were made by Mad River Canoe, located in Vermont at that time.
+In those days, there were very few, if any, Canadian companies building good-quality lightweight tripping canoes.
+In the '80s, when the Swift brothers Rich and Bill became more involved in the family business, some new dimensions were added.
+The retail side of the store began to expand as Rich and wife Sue sought out more modern camping equipment and clothing to offer to AO customers.
+As well, in response to the popularity of Kevlar canoes, the Swift Canoe Company was founded and licensed to build Sawyer Canoes, which was a key U.S. brand.